-The beginner’s guide to small business accounting
+The complete guide to small business accounting (with step-by-step advice)

 - What is small business accounting?

 - What’s the difference between accounting and bookkeeping?

 - Getting started: 7 steps to setting up your small business accounting